-Dr. Tolley Reeves, Assistant RPL Director with new Library card recipient (left), Second Avenue ‘Game Changer’ event at Sully branch’s ‘Safe to Be Smart’ (center and right)
+Dr. Tolley Reeves, former Assistant RPL Director with new Library card recipient (left), Second Avenue ‘Game Changer’ event at Sully branch’s ‘Safe to Be Smart’ (center and right)

 Safe to be Smart

 One of FFRPL’s long-term special projects is the Library’s flagship after school program Safe to be Smart, housed at Central Library downtown and five City library branches.
 FFRPL is proud to be a founding sponsor, with Central Library and the City of Rochester, of Safe to be Smart; since 2001, we have given more than $100,000 annually to the program.
 Safe to be Smart students receive mentoring, educational support and career exploration help, and are able to access Library resources including books and wi-fi.
 They also go on special field trips throughout the year.

 FFRPL also supports the Raising a Reader program at Central Library; RPL is a Raising a Reader affiliate.
 Raising a Reader strives to instill a love of reading in children and involve families directly in literacy activities.
 The program trains parents in how to develop the habit of sharing books with their children.
 High quality books are rotated into the home on a weekly basis for families to practice regular book sharing.
 Families are connected to the local library in order to sustain book borrowing and book sharing practices.
 Central Library currently has about 500 Raising a Reader families participating in the program.